-Recommendation: As the San Francisco Existing Building Code is amended to coordinate with the 2019 California codes, the Building Inspection Commission (BIC) should consider revisions that would find the right balance between the triggers and the triggered scope from an alteration.
-This could include setting a lower trigger, such as evaluation and disclosure, for most tall buildings and reserving a higher trigger, such as mandatory retrofits for those most prone to collapse.
-BIC should also consider adding triggers that apply when buildings are purchased or leases are renewed.
-For purposes of resilience and recovery planning, triggered evaluations might be required to include an estimate of recovery time as well as safety.
+Recommendation: As the San Francisco Existing Building Code is amended to coordinate with the 2019 California codes, the Building Inspection Commission should consider revisions that would find the right balance between the trigger and the triggered scope, perhaps setting a lower trigger that would apply to tall buildings, but requiring only evaluation and disclosure for most of them; retrofit would be required only for the most collapse-prone structures.
+For purposes of resilience and recovery planning, the triggered evaluation might be required to include an estimate of recovery time as well as safety.